Alwalid-Abushanab/DogBreedClassification/README.md

 The run.py file is a web app program that predicts a dog breed from an image supplied by the user. static and templates folders are needed to run this file.

-The dog_app.ipynb is a notbook that was used to explore the data and train some models.
+The dog_app.ipynb is a notebook that was used to explore the data and train some models.
 It saves the best model for each approach in the saved_models folder.

 The extract_bottleneck_features.py contains some helper functions to extract bottleneck features.

+## Analysis
+In this project, I built a InceptionV3 model from a pre-trained model.
+I was able to achieve an accuracy of 83.01% on my testing dataset when using epochs of 20.
+In the data sets used There are:

+(1) 133 total dog categories.

+(2) 8351 total dog images.

+(3) 6680 training dog images.

+(4) 835 validation dog images.

+(5) 836 test dog images.

+(6) 13233 human images.

 ## Results
-I was able to get an accuracy of 83.01% on the testing data with the InceptionV3 pre-trained model
+I was able to get an accuracy of 83.01% on the testing data with the InceptionV3 pre-trained model.
+And when testing with human images, it was able to detect that it's a human image and give the most resembling dog breed.
+It was also successful in producing an error if the provided image is neither a dog's nor a human's.

+# Conclusion
+Despite having a high accuracy on the testing data set, the results are worse than expected.

+to improve the algorithm, I propose the following improvements:

+(1) Increase the dataset size.
+Currently, we only have around 8,000 images across the training, validation, and testing datasets.
+This number should increase to a minimum of 50,000 images to be able to capture the variety between different breeds and even the variety inside a breed.

+(2) trying a different pre-trained model (Resnet50, Xception, or others)

+(3) Hyperparameter tuning

+(4) increase the number of training epochs

 ## Licensing, Authors, Acknowledgements
 Udacity Data sets: [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).